vita-epfl/Stable-Video-Infinity/README.md

 - **Versatile**: Supports diverse in-the-wild generation tasks: multi-scene short films, single‑scene animations, skeleton-/audio-conditioned generation, cartoons, and more.
 - **Efficient**: Only LoRA adapters are tuned, requiring very little training data: anyone can make their own SVI easily.

+## 🔥 News

+[10-13-2025] SVI is now fully open-sourced and online!

+PS: If you think this project is useful, we would really appreciate your star ⭐, which encourages us to better develop the open-source community!
+This repository will be continuously maintained.
+Thank you!

 ## 🔧 Environment Setup

 ```bash